praveenmenon/subway-finder/README.md

 ## Enhancement

 * data.cityofnewyork provides query option to tweek the API response.
-The option could be used to increase the time complexity of the function.
+This option could be used to improve the time complexity of the function.
-* Google maps can be added to the page to proviude details of subway on map with actuall distance by road.
+* Google maps can be added to the page to provide details of subway on map with actuall distance by road.